MikaVirkkunen/architecture-center/docs/anti-patterns/synchronous-io/index.md

 ## How to fix the problem

-Replace synchronous I/O operations with asynchronous requests.
+Replace synchronous I/O operations with asynchronous operations.
 This frees the current thread to continue performing meaningful work rather than blocking, and helps improve the utilization of compute resources.
 Performing I/O asynchronously is particularly efficient for handling an unexpected surge in requests from client applications.

 Many libraries provide both synchronous and asynchronous versions of methods.
 Whenever possible, use the asynchronous versions.

-Here is the asynchronous version of the earlier example that uploads to Azure blob storage.
+Here is the asynchronous version of the previous example that uploads a file to Azure blob storage.

 ```csharp
 var blobClient = storageAccount.CreateCloudBlobClient();